-This past weekend, I was in San Diego at a fitness meeting.
+This past weekend, I was in San Diego at a fitness meet.
 We all went out for dinner and started chatting about the Shake Weight.

-The Shake Weight is a common thing that fitness professionals talk about and how ridiculous it is even though it has helped more people than most of us ever will and the people behind it have built a big business with it.
+Shake Weight is a common thing that fitness professionals talk about.
+The people behind it have built a big business with it.
+And how ridiculous it is even though it has helped more people than most of us ever will.

 But I ask, “Is the Shake Weight Bringing Down the Fitness Industry?”